 USC staff can view further information on MYUSC (login required).

 Research Publications Data Collection (RPDC)

-Publications previously collected for the HERDC (Higher Education Research Data Collection are now being collected as RPDC (Research Performance Data Collection).
+Publications previously collected for the HERDC (Higher Education Research Data Collection are now being collected as RPDC (Research Publications Data Collection).

 Publication data is to be collected by USC for the purpose of reporting on research activity internally, the Excellence in Research Australia (ERA) initiative and for other research reporting schemes.

 The Sustainable Research Excellence in Universities (SRE) initiative addresses the gap in funding for the indirect costs of university research supported by Australian competitive grants and works to support universities build and maintain research excellence.
 SRE reporting involves a series of staff surveys.

 The Australian Bureau of Statistics (ABS) Survey of Research and Experimental Development - Higher Education, involves a biannual survey to provide comprehensive data on Australia's research and experimental development effort.